-Gimp is an open source application for Linux which is far more than just a screen capture tool.
-Although it actually comes under the categorization of image editors, it features the capability for taking screenshots (which is the reason we have it on our list).
+Gimp is an open-source application for Linux which is far more than just a screen capture tool.
+Although it comes under the categorization of image editors, it features the capability to take screenshots (which is why we have it on our list).

 Install it on Ubuntu using these simple set of commands:

 sudo apt-get install gimp

 Yet another rich open-source tool for editing and taking screenshots is Flameshot.
 This tool is gaining popularity due to its versatile features and is available on all Linux distributions.
 It has a delightful interface that has quite an appeal to it.
 It is easy to use and offers easy editing to screenshots in free-drawing and several other features.

 If you use Ubuntu 18.04 or later, you can download Flameshot using the following set of commands.

 As the name implies, this is also a snipping tool that is also available on Windows and macOS.
 It provides various customization options for your screenshots like custom sizing, drawing, highlighting, etc., but the features that stand out are the implementation of stickers and custom watermarks that you can add to your screenshots.

 This way, you can have your work personal to you without worrying about it being plagiarized.